100% Grassfed Icelandic Lamb

 Our lamb is certified 100% grass fed and free of antibiotics and growth hormones.
 Our method of rotational grazing and the natural weaning of our lambs keeps our flock healthy and produces a wonderfully mild, tender and tasty product.
 Our lambs go to market at approximately 6-7 months of age and are sold USDA inspected to individuals who appreciate a higher quality lamb meat product that is locally & humanely raised.
-Our animals are Animal Welfare Approved and our meat is Certified 100% Grassfed.
+Our meat is 100% grassfed.
 Our customers also appreciate that when they purchase Icelandic lamb, they are sponsoring the continuance of a heritage breed animal, one of the oldest breeds in the world.
 We also on occassion have meat from slightly older animals, labeled "sheep", for which there is no price difference.
 We currently do not offer mutton.

 For more info on the different types of lamb cuts, follow this link: Lamb Cuts